stjepanjurekovic/awesome-ai-in-finance/README.md

 - [AI in Finance](https://cfte.education/) - Learn Fintech Online.
 - [Advanced-Deep-Trading](https://github.com/Rachnog/Advanced-Deep-Trading) - Experiments based on "Advances in financial machine learning" book.
 - [Advances in Financial Machine Learning](https://www.amazon.com/Advances-Financial-Machine-Learning-Marcos-ebook/dp/B079KLDW21/ref=sr_1_1?s=books&ie=UTF8&qid=1541717436&sr=1-1) - Using advanced ML solutions to overcome real-world investment problems.
+- [Investing for Programmers](https://www.manning.com/books/investing-for-programmers) - Maximize your portfolio, analyze markets, and make data-driven investment decisions using Python and generative AI.
 - [Mastering Python for Finance](https://github.com/jamesmawm/mastering-python-for-finance-second-edition) - Sources codes for: Mastering Python for Finance, Second Edition.
 - [MLSys-NYU-2022](https://github.com/jacopotagliabue/MLSys-NYU-2022/tree/main) - Slides, scripts and materials for the Machine Learning in Finance course at NYU Tandon, 2022.
 - [Train and Deploy a Serverless API to predict crypto prices](https://github.com/Paulescu/hands-on-train-and-deploy-ml) - In this tutorial you won't build an ML system that will make you rich.
 But you will master the MLOps frameworks and tools you need to build ML systems that, together with tons of experimentation, can take you there.